Human rights efforts | Sustainability | Natural Power of Plants Nisshin OilliO

 In fiscal 2022, after seeking the opinions of outside experts, we classified the Group’s supply chain into agricultural, general manufacturing, and non-manufacturing sectors, and analyzed human rights risks by assessing in terms of “severity” and “likelihood of occurrence” with regard to internationally required human rights items.

 In light of the Group’s human rights risks, in fiscal 2023, we established The Nisshin OilliO Group Supplier Guidelines and took steps to disseminate this information.
-We then administered the SAQ to roughly 40 high-priority manufacturing contractors in terms of impact on our business, marketability and regional characteristics, the existence or absence of legal regulations, and the like, and received responses from all of them.
-We also visited two of these companies to explain and discuss The Nisshin OilliO Group Human Rights Policy and engage in other forms of dialogue.
+We then administered the SAQ to roughly 40 high-priority manufacturing contractors in terms of impact on our business, marketability, regional characteristics, and regulatory compliance, and received responses from all companies.
+Additionally, we visited two of these companies to explain The Nisshin OilliO Group Human Rights Policy and engage in dialogue, including exchanging opinions.

-The results of the SAQ and dialogue did not reveal any new severe human rights risks.
-We will, however, continue our efforts to identify and improve on human rights issues in our supply chain through ongoing surveys and dialogue.
+Although the results of the SAQ and dialogue did not reveal any new severe human rights risks, we will continue our efforts to identify and improve on human rights issues in Group companies and our supply chain through ongoing surveys and dialogue.

 The Nisshin OilliO Group Supplier Guidelines